Dan Scanlon

-Dan Scanlon (born June 21, 1976) is an American animator, storyboard artist, director, and screenwriter, working for Pixar, for whom he has directed Monsters University and Onward.
+Daniel Scanlon (born June 21, 1976) is an American filmmaker, storyboard artist, and animator.
+He is best known for directing the Pixar animated films Monsters University (2013) and Onward (2020), with the latter nominating him for the Academy Award for Best Animated Feature.

 Early life

 Scanlon grew up in Clawson, Michigan.
 When he was one year old and his brother three years old, their father died, and when they were teenagers, a relative gave them a brief audio recording of their father.
 Scanlon has said that these experiences helped inspire the story of Onward.
 He graduated with a BFA from the Columbus College of Art and Design in 1998.

 Career

 Scanlon was an animator for The Indescribable Nth and Joseph: King of Dreams.
 He served as a storyboard artist for The Little Mermaid II: Return to the Sea and 101 Dalmatians II: Patch's London Adventure.